Welcome to the page for Seacroft Wheelers women members and those riders looking to join us 🙂

 - Fellow female riders of all ages and biking backgrounds that cover all of the disciplines mentioned above 🙂

 The volume of independent research that has been done as to why there are less women riding bikes than men puts it down to the main following reasons:- concerns over safety, availability of time and confidence.
-Often women are the ones left with childcare responsibilities and disproportional concerns over slowing the group down.
-Which could be seen as them being the least selfish and more considerate of the sexes 😉 .
+Women are often the ones with primary childcare responsibilities and disproportional concerns over slowing the group down, which could be seen as them being the least selfish and more considerate of the sexes 😉 .

-Either way we have considered this and endeavour to provide safe rides (quiet roads where possible) led by experienced riders with your cycling welfare in mind and a growing community of strong (in every sense) women riders.
+We have therefore considered this and endeavour to provide safe rides (quiet roads where possible) led by experienced riders with your cycling welfare in mind and a growing community of strong (in every sense) women riders.

 Our rides are mixed gender and aimed at a variety of fitness, ages and bikes, more info on our rides, when and where we meet and what to bring here.

-What have the club done recently to change the perception that cycling clubs are dominated by male lycra warriors ?
+What are we doing to change perceptions that cycling clubs are dominated by male lycra warriors ?

 *In April 2018 we launched our “Zero (miles) to Hero” training rides, starting at 10 miles and increasing by 5 miles per week with some group-riding skills and drills.
 Aimed at the beginner to build up the distance gradually and improve bike confidence.
 Read more about the inaugural course here.